How to Increase Self Awareness in Communication

 Self awareness is the key to self mastery

 In my previous post, I discussed what self-awareness is and why you need it.
 We looked at how important it is to understand your emotions, feelings and how they contribute to your behavior.
-Now that you know what self-awareness is and why it matters, let’s look at three major ways various ways you can become more self-aware.
+Now that you know what self-awareness is and why it matters, let’s look at how you can increase self awareness in communication.

 To properly know and understand yourself, it is important that you understand your personality.
 Personality is a consistent set of attributes that you display over time and across situations.
 Your personality distinguishes you from the next person.